TI-class supertanker: Features

+Hellespont Alhambra (later TI Asia) in the United States on 16 May 2002.

 The class, each ship powered by a single HSD-Sulzer 9RTA84T-D delivering 50220 bhp at 76 rpm, possesses a relatively high service speed (16.5 kn laden, 17.5 kn in ballast), which increases their earning capacity.
 The steel scantlings are greater than the class minimum.

 These ships are wider than the new Panama Canal locks.
 They also cannot travel through the Suez Canal unless on a ballast voyage.

 The coatings in the ballast tanks are protected by two features, a full-time double-scrubbing system supplying drier inert gas to the ballast tanks, and also by the white painted upper hull reflecting the sun’s energy.
 The inert gas system also increases safety.
 Keeping down the cargo temperatures also minimizes hydrocarbon emissions.

 Conversion

 In 2009 and 2010, TI Asia and TI Africa were converted into sophisticated floating storage and offloading (FSO) vessels, moored off the coast of Qatar in the Persian Gulf at the Al Shaheen Oil Field.
 The extensive conversions were carried out by EuroNav and Overseas Shipholding Group at Drydocks World – Dubai.

 In 2017, TI Europe was chartered by Statoil and converted to an FSO vessel, moored at Port of Kuala Sungai Linggi in Malaysia.
 In 2019, it was announced that TI Oceania would be converted to an FSO vessel and moored off the coast of Singapore.
+As of April 2026, both vessels currently operate as FSO (Floating Storage and Offloading) units rather than active transport tankers currently anchored near Kukup, Malaysia, meaning they typically remain stationary for long periods to store oil.